jxwleong/altera-de1-processor/README.md

 ## <a  name="comp"></a> Components of the Processor
 ![Top RTL view of processor](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/resources/images/Quartus%20II%20Images/Quartus_RTL_Top.png)
 Figure 5.
-RLT view of processor.
+RTL view of processor.

 <br/>
 Figure above shows the entire circuitry of the processor.
 The processor contains two main compartment which are the Control Unit (CU) and Datapath (DP).
 The CU behaves like an instructor where it instruct the DP to process the data.
 CU receives the instruction from DP and send the control signals to DP so that DP can process the data as expected.
 After processing the data, DP will sent out status signals to CU to act as a feedback so that CU can transition in to the right state to give correct control signals.